Adverbs Of Manner

 Examples

-Here are some typical adverbs of manner that are nearly always placed straight after the verb Well, badly, hard, and fast are few of them.
+Here are some typical adverbs of manner that are nearly always placed straight after the verb Well, badly, hard, and fast are a few of them.

-• She Sang well despite being tired.
+- She sang well, despite being tired.

-Importance Of Adverb Of Manner:
+Importance of the Adverb of Manner:

 “He plays cricket.”